operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 Internal details:
 The proposal sat solver (resolver) will be in a separate repository in operator-framework and it can be imported into operator-registry and `opm` can use the resolver to perform the dependency resolution that OLM will do.
 Then, operator author can utilize the `opm` binary for testing and validation
 The other option is to have a tool that can interact with existing cluster to perform dependency resolution with all existing CatalogSource in the cluster as a "--dry-run" option.

+#### Forced Installation and Skip Dependency Resolution
+As an operator user, I would like to force OLM to just install the operator without resolving its dependencies.
+The reason is because I may already install all dependencies manually and I simply want OLM to install this particular operator alone.

+Acceptance Criteria:
+I can install the operator without resolving its dependencies.
+I understand I will need to take care of dependencies resolution manually if required.

+Internal details:
+Operator manifests can be installed manually using a series of commands (`kubectl`).
+We can provide guideline on how to do this properly.

 #### Cluster Admin Dependency Observability